Dimoks/mangetsu/README.md

 ```powershell
 Set-ExecutionPolicy AllSigned -Scope CurrentUser
 ```
 That's it!
 You're done!
-The mangetsu apps should now be accessible from any directory on your PC using the command line.
+The Mangetsu apps should now be accessible from any directory on your PC using the command line.

 ## Tool Overview